michaellynn/michaellynn.github.io/_posts/2018-07-27-booting-secure.md

 ### Full Security

 What's different about this mode?
-Let's investigage.
+Let's investigate.

 We'll ask a Secure Boot device what it's booting.
 Let's start with the bless command: